-Hi, I’m Gerard.
+Hello, I’m Gerard.
 A writer, thinker and idealist.

 My writing is studied and uninhibited, and my perspective on design is typically punctilious and urbane.
-My thinking is often guided by Dieter Rams’ ten principles for good design.
-Moreover, I have an educational background in psychology (MSc + BSc), and believe that design can improve a person’s quality of life, not least in relation to well-being.
+My thinking is often guided by Dieter Rams’s ten principles for good design.
+Moreover, I have an educational background in psychology (MSc + BSc), and believe that design can improve a person’s quality of life, not least in relation to their well-being.

 I have not pursued a conventional career path, remaining open-minded about my ambitions.
 Schooled in Belfast during the 1980s and 1990s, 'design' as a subject was generally odd and overlooked.
 It was during my years as a Londoner that I observed the power and potential of good design: its influence on me personally and on people universally.
-After a period of working in various professional roles—some fulfilling, others enervating—I started a design blog called 'Walnut Grey Design'.
-A successful venture, the blog would run its course after several years as I focused on writing professionally.
-Today, Walnut Grey Design epitomises the manner in which I write about design.
-My approach is one that values integrity, punctiliousness, reflection, diversity, humour and finesse.
+After a period of working in various professional roles in London—some fulfilling, others enervating—I set up a design blog called Walnut Grey Design.
+A successful venture, the blog would run its course after several years as I focused on writing in a professional capacity.
+Today, Walnut Grey Design epitomises the manner in which I write about design: my approach is one that values integrity, punctiliousness, reflection, diversity, humour and finesse.

 Gerard McGuickin (Mr Walnut Grey).